[Updated 2 December 2018]

 Health Impact of the Main Ingredients

-Many of the ingredients for this Christmas pudding are becoming old favourites in my low-carb recipes.
-I’ve written before about the health impacts of eggs, cream, cherries, blueberries, and almonds – so you may well be familiar with them by now.
-I’ve also written a full post about zero-carb, zero calorie natural substitute erythritol.
+I’ve also written full posts about zero-carb, zero calorie natural substitute erythritol, and an alternative – xylitol.
 It covers what it is, its health benefits, how to cook with it, and where to buy it.

 The bottom line is that, overall, this pudding gives you much greater health benefits than carb-laden versions.

 So just let me tell you a little bit here about carrots, which haven’t cropped up in my recipes until now.
-That’s partly because they’re a bit higher carb than most vegetables (along with e.g. onions, both with around 8g of carbs per 100g).
-So while I certainly include carrots in my regular low-carb diet, I keep an eye on portion sizes (whereas with vegetables like mushrooms and spinach, with only 1g and 2g carbs per 100g respectively, I eat as much as I like without counting).
+That’s partly because they’re a bit higher carb than most vegetables (along with e.g. onions – both with around 8g of carbs per 100g).
+So while I do include carrots in my regular low-carb diet, I keep an eye on portion sizes (whereas with vegetables like mushrooms and spinach – with only 1g and 2g carbs per 100g respectively – I tend to be able to eat as much as I like).

 Recipe for Low-Carb Christmas Pudding